elee-tudublin/2022.FT.SSWD.5.4.product_api_client_start/readme.md

 2. Download the start site from this repository.
 3. Open in VS Code (separate to the server API instance).
 4. In a terminal run `npm install`.
-5. Start the application using `npm run start`.
+5. Start the application using `npm run dev`.